 Military and commercial testing standards such as DO-160 are frequently used to ruggedize and stress-test servers for usage in difficult locations.
 The purpose of the DO-160 tests is to evaluate robust computers that are intended to be used in or on supersonic transports, jumbo jets, helicopters, and general aviation aircraft.

-With a robust server or workstation that has earned the DO-160 certification, you and your team can concentrate on what really matters by running your application while in the air without having to worry about breaking or malfunctioning parts.
+By utilizing a robust server or workstation that holds DO-160 certification, you and your team can focus on your applications while airborne, free from concerns about potential breakdowns or malfunctions.

 What is DO-160 testing?

-DO-160 is a live document that contains environmental testing requirements for aircraft.
+DO-160 is a live document that contains environmental testing requirements for aerospace industry.
 The official title of the document is Environmental Conditions and Airborne Equipment Test Procedures.
-The RTCA, or Radio Technical Commission for Aeronautics, is responsible for maintaining and disseminating DO-160.
+The Radio Technical Commission for Aeronautics (RTCA) is responsible for maintaining and disseminating DO-160.

-Since its first publication in 1975, the European Aviation Safety Agency (EASA) and the U.S. Federal Aviation Administration (FAA) have embraced DO-160, despite the fact that it is not a government standard or rule.
+Since its first publication in 1975, the European Aviation Safety Agency (EASA) and the U.S. Federal Aviation Administration (FAA) have embraced DO-160, despite it not being a government standard or rule.

 Which tests are under DO-160’s purview?